gabriela-framework/gabriela/docs/README.md

 holds is returned automatically as the response body.
 In our previous example, a json response (`application/json`) will be returned with a body of an empty object `{}` since the *state* is set by default to be an empty object.

-Let's try a different example from the real world where we will try to get the a user by and `id`.
+Let's try a different example from the real world where we will try to get a user by its `id`.

 ````javascript
 const gabriela = require('gabriela');